 Whether you have surfed your whole life or are just picking up the sport, here is a concise guide to the most sought-after swells of Waikiki – from gentle rollers to welcome rookies to monsters to challenge experts.

-Before you head to the beach, however, spend some time picking the right water-resistant packs to carry your belongings and protect them from the damage of salty water and hot, humid weather.
+Before you head to the beach, grab a travel backpack, make sure you pick the right water-resistant packs to carry your belongings and protect them from the damage of salty water and hot, humid weather.
 Dakine has several backpacks that fit this crucial requirement with grace and grit.
 The Cyclone Backpack is constructed from durable Cordura fabric that can easily shield your laptop from the water and the sand, and also hold your beach towels and clothes.

 The Cosmo Canvas, albeit a smaller, canvas-cloaked bag, is another surf-friendly backpack.
 Split in several organizational compartments, it has enough space to accommodate a day’s worth of necessities – from a pair of goggles to a bottle of sunscreen.